Turkish involvement in the Syrian civil war: Mistreatment of refugees

-Turkey and anti-government forces in Syria
+Anti-government forces in Syria

-At the beginning of the Syrian Civil War, Turkey trained defectors of the Syrian Army on its territory, and in July 2011, a group of them announced the birth of the Free Syrian Army, under the supervision of Turkish intelligence.
-In October 2011, Turkey began sheltering the Free Syrian Army, offering the group a safe zone and a base of operations.
+At the beginning of the Syrian Civil War, Turkey trained defectors of the Syrian Army, a number of whom announced the birth of the Free Syrian Army (FSA), under the supervision of the National Intelligence Organization (MİT), in July 2011.
+In October 2011, Turkey began sheltering the FSA, offering the group a safe zone and a base of operations.
 Together with Saudi Arabia and Qatar, Turkey has also provided the rebels with arms and other military equipment.
-Turkey´s geo-political maneuvering, according to scholars such as Ataman and Ozdemir, is in line with its larger ambition to limit the influence of Iran on the region.
+Turkey's geo-political maneuvering, according to scholars such as Ataman and Ozdemir, is in line with its larger ambition to limit Iranian influence on the region.